ibm-build-lab/terraform-ibm-cloud-pak/examples/portworx/README.md

 - `etcd_username`: Username of etcd.
 Only used if `create_external_etcd` is set to `true`
 - `etcd_password`: Password of etcd.
 Only used if `create_external_etcd` is set to `true`

-Execute the following Terraform commands:
+Execute the following Terraform commands (note, this module is only supported on TF 0.12 at this time):

 ```bash
 terraform init